 Here’s a short summary of the benefits of buying the New Orleans City Pass:

-- Free entry to 25 of the city’s most popular attractions including a swamp tour, a riverboat cruise, a haunted histories tour, cooking demonstration and cemetery tour, to name a few.
+- Free entry to 25 of the city’s most popular attractions including a swamp tour, a riverboat cruise, a haunted history tour, a cooking demonstration and a cemetery tour, to name a few.

 - Discounts in many restaurants and bars.

 - Discounts in retailers (I made good use of this visiting close to Christmas).